webplatform/docs-wpd/Example_Pages/CSS/index.md

 ==Syntax==
 font-size: <absolute-size> | <relative-size> | <length> | <percentage>

-where values are defined below.
+where <values> are defined below.
+NB: This section is automatically generated from the Values section below.

 ==Values==
 '''absolute-size'''